 a.
-Connect the equipment shown in Fig. 5-4.
+Connect the equipment shown in Fig. 5-4 A or B, depending upon equipment in use.
 The extender cable is recommended, although not required.
 The cable permits easy access to the Type 284 TD Bias screwdriver control which is adjusted as part of this step.